-As a social worker on a modest salary, she thought home ownership was out of reach until of her property. she discovered shared ownership and found that she could afford a 50 per cent share of a re-sale In the short term she has rented her second bedroom property through So Resi, MTVH's home ownership to a student to help offset the cost of her mortgage product.
-After buying her two-bedroom maisonette payment.
-This means that she can put more savings near Woking, Surrey, in 2012, she continued saving aside for when she adopts a child. hard for the next five years to buy more shares in her property.
+As a social worker on a modest salary, she thought home ownership was out of reach until she discovered shared ownership and found that she could afford a 50 per cent share of a re-sale property through So Resi, MTVH's home ownership product.
+After buying her two-bedroom maisonette near Woking, Surrey, in 2012, she continued saving hard for the next five years to buy more shares in her property.
 She now owns 100 per cent of her home.
-She was pleased to find that there was no compromise

 "I'd been living in a one-bedroom key worker flat in the centre of Woking, but I want to adopt a child so needed more space and the security of owning my own home.
 Shared ownership has transformed my life - I could never afford to buy a house outright and it's a brilliant way to buy in stages."
+Through determined saving, Vuyo bought a further 35 per cent of her home in 2016, increasing her holding to 85 per cent, and in 2017 she bought the final 15 per cent share and became the sole owner of her property.